karimra/gnmic/docs/advanced/inputs/nats_input.md

     # NATS messages are stored before being sent to outputs.
     # This value is set per worker.
 Defaults to 100 messages
     buffer-size: 100
+    # list of processors to apply on the message when received,
+    # only applies if format is 'event'
+    event-processors:
     # []string, list of named outputs to export data to.
     # Must be configured under root level `outputs` section
     outputs: